 About John Housser

-Love people, use money.
-Don’t love money and use people.
-Make sure you work a day that when you put your head on the pillow at night you can say you’ve earned your sleep.
-Value simplicity yet be thorough.
-Minimum fanfare, maximum effort.
-The list goes on.
+I believe one should consider concepts such as “love people, use money, versus love money and use people”.
+“Make sure you work a day that when you put your head on the pillow at night you can say you’ve earned your sleep.”
+“Value simplicity yet be thorough.”
+“Minimum fanfare, maximum effort.”

 Since 1979, in the financial services industry, I have been a bank employee and life insurance company employee, but for the most part a salesperson, financial advisor, and business person.
 I would say each year my resolve has been to deliver our services in a manner that maintains a good name for myself and my team.

 Today we have an amazing team of staff and suppliers of financial products and services and our team understands, cares for, and works well with clients.

 What makes me feel great?
 Watching and walking beside customers, friends and family as they write the chapters of their life.

 * John Howard Society – Past Board Member

 * South Waterloo Agriculture Society – Past Director